djwrisley/djwrisley.github.io/HDME/index.md

 ### Recommended Background Reading

-A Zotero library of supplementary readings will be provided by the instructors.
  While no prior experience with GIS or mapping is required, participants are encouraged to explore existing spatial humanities projects to understand the field's scope and possibilities.
+For each module below, we will provide some pre-reading and some follow up materials.
+A Zotero library of supplementary readings is available [here](https://www.zotero.org/groups/2352275/hdme_esu).

 ## Workshop Agenda